Brit Manuela Flaunts Toned Figure In Scanty Workout Top And Skintight Leggings

 “Love this set, you look gorgeous,” a fourth user proclaimed.

 The stunner has served many sizzling looks on her Instagram account this week.
-Just yesterday, she shared a post in which she rocked a cropped hoodie with no bra underneath, flaunting much underboob.
+Just yesterday, she shared a post in which she rocked a cropped hoodie with no bra underneath, flaunting much of her underboob.